AyeshaIrshad1337/NLP/README.md

 The main disadvantage of Word2Vec is that you will not have a vector represting a word taht doest not exist in the corpus.
 You can produce Wrod2Vec embeddings using the library Gensim or spaCy.
 **You will find Word2Vec code in Word2Vec.ipynb**
+# FastText: (Day 28)
+This architecture considers each character in a word while learning  the words experince